quantumandan/pynch/README.txt

-PynchMe is a pythonic orm built on top of pymongo, drawing heavily from mongoengine's interface, while improving the implementation when and where possible.
+A pythonic orm built on top of pymongo, drawing heavily from mongoengine's interface, while improving the implementation when and where possible.